varjocom/VarjoUnityXRPlugin/Documentation~/com.varjo.xr.md

 A scaling factor that can be used to reduce the rendering resolution of the focus display surfaces.

+### Opaque

+This checkbox can be used to tell the Varjo Compositor that the submitted surfaces are meant to be opaque and that the compositor should not perform any alpha blending against possible background applications when rendering the surfaces.

+### Face-locked

+If selected, the compositor disables warping for the layer.
+Use only if the camera is face-locked.

 ### Flip Y

 If selected, the rendering results will be flipped upside down before submitting them to the compositor.
 Select this if your scene appears upside down in the HMD.

+### Occlusion Mesh

+If selected, the occlusion mesh is enabled.

+### Session Priority

+This priority value is used when multiple clients are running at the same time.
+Sessions with higher priority render on top of lower ones.

 ### Submit Depth

 If selected, the application will pass depth surfaces to the compositor (alongside the color surfaces).
-This allows the compositor to use Positional TimeWarp to improve rendering quality.
+This allows the compositor to use positional timewarp to improve rendering quality.

-### Opaque

-This checkbox can be used to tell the Varjo Compositor that the submitted surfaces are meant to be opaque and that the compositor should not perform any alpha blending against possible background applications when rendering the surfaces.

 ### Depth Sorting